 Hillier tip: Leave a few small piles of leaves in tucked away spots on the ground as shelter for overwintering wildlife

-Hillier tip: For detailed information and tips on caring for your lawn in autumn, reading our Guide to the Perfect Lawn
+Hillier tip: For detailed information and tips on caring for your lawn in autumn, read our guide to the perfect lawn

 Looking After Birds and Wildlife in October